Does an Other Than Honorable Discharge Show Up in a Background Check?

 In contrast, an OTH does make it significantly more difficult for an individual to secure a government or security clearance job, as the discharge will be available to federal employers and the individual will likely be competing against other veterans who qualify for veterans’ preference.1, 15

-How Long Does An Other Than Honorable Discharge Stay On Your Record
+How Long Does an Other Than Honorable Discharge Stay on Your Record?

 An Other Than Honorable discharge stays on an individual’s military record permanently, unless the individual successfully applies for a discharge upgrade.16